ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

     Kingdom places company registrations under ".co.uk"; other TLDs such as ".com" appear in the IANA registry of top-level DNS domains.
 A public suffix list is the union of all of these.
-    {#public-suffix-lists} contains some discussion about obtaining a public suffix list.
+    (#public-suffix-lists) contains some discussion about obtaining a public suffix list.

 2. Break the subject DNS domain name into a set of "n" ordered